Clinical Placements: Planning and Procedures

 IV.
 Amount of Clinical Practical Training

-To meet the program requirements, students also must complete a full-year (2000-hour), full-time CPA or APA accredited residency.
+To meet the program requirements, students also must complete a full-year (full-time; 1600-hour) CPA or APA-accredited residency.

-To be competitive for a residency, data from our recent residency applicants suggests that students should have more than the 600 hour (300 direct) CPA minimum by November 1st of the year preceding their anticipated residencies.
+To be competitive for a residency, data from our recent residency applicants suggests that students should have more than the (300 direct) CPA minimum by November 1st of the year preceding their anticipated residencies.
 Some residencies may require considerably more of applicants.
-Students should keep these variations in mind when planning practica sequences and selecting programs to which to apply.
+Students should keep these variations in mind when planning their clinical training sequences and selecting programs to which to apply.

-*From 2014 onwards, "program sanctioned clinical hours" were included in the tallies.
-These hours were NOT accrued during a practicum, but were approved as APPI-eligible.
+*From 2014 onwards, ‘program sanctioned clinical hours’ were included in the tallies.
+By that, we mean hours NOT accrued during a practicum, but approved as APPI-eligible.

 Year residency begins